Understanding Evolution

 “What you hint at generally is very, very true: that my work is grievously hypothetical, and large parts are by no means worthy of being called induction, my commonest error being probably induction from too few facts.”

-Newton, IsaacBacon’s scientific principles using objective observations, inductive logic, and experimental testing still are modern science’s premier investigative standard.
-Applying Bacon’s approach can validate the laws of cause and effect in nature, like Isaac Newton’s (pictured left) laws of gravity and motion.
+Newton, IsaacBacon’s scientific principles, grounded in objective observations, inductive logic, and experimental testing, remain modern science’s premier investigative standard.
+Applying Bacon’s approach can help validate the laws of cause and effect in nature, such as Isaac Newton’s (pictured left) laws of gravity and motion.
 Lenski’s ongoing study on E. coli evolution is an example of applying the scientific method in biology.

 However, experimental testing is not always feasible.
 Naturalists use an observational or historical science approach when experimental manipulations are not feasible.